cispa/osiris/README.md

-We can see that Osiris observed a timing difference of 182 CPU cycles and that the measurement, i.e., the sequence whose timing was observed, and the trigger sequence, i.e. the instruction sequence that lead to a timing delta, were `INC byte ptr [R8]`.
+We can see that Osiris observed a timing difference of 182 CPU cycles and that the measurement sequence, i.e., the sequence whose timing was observed, and the trigger sequence, i.e. the instruction sequence that lead to a timing delta, were `INC byte ptr [R8]`.
 The reset sequence, i.e. the sequence that reset the microarchitectural state, was `CLFLUSH zmmword ptr [R8]`.
-Flushing a memory address from the CPU cache and triggering a side channel by loading it again is a well-known side channel known as Flush+Reload.
+Flushing a memory address from the CPU cache and triggering a side channel by loading it again is a well-known side channel known as [Flush+Reload](https://www.usenix.org/system/files/conference/usenixsecurity14/sec14-paper-yarom.pdf).

 ## Contact
 If there are questions regarding this tool, please send an email to `daniel.weber (AT) cispa.saarland` or message `@weber_daniel` on Twitter.

 ## Research Paper
-The paper at available at TODO.
+The paper is available at TODO.
 You can cite our work with the following BibTeX entry:
 ```latex
 @inproceedings{Weber2021,